Short Range Forecast Discussion - Updated for Wednesday, July 01, 2015

 Do you want to keep track of the US and southwest Canada snowpack?
 Check here >.

 7 day to 2 week+ forecast (since 1998) - We plan to bring this back in the fall, unless we receive interest in firing the longer range forecast back up, sooner.

-It looks like a strong El Nino may be in effect this fall and winter.
-This would usually cause heavier rain and snow across California and the southwest US.
+It looks like a strong El Nino will be in effect this fall and winter, and is already present now.
+This would usually cause heavier rain and snow across California and the southwest US (winter).
 We will be monitoring the progress of this right here, stay tuned...
 CM

 Copper Mountain is just 75 miles from Denver with 2,450 acres of skiable terrain and a village that feels more like a neighborhood.
 It's clear why Copper is the #1 choice of so many Colorado skiers and riders.
 Naturally divided for all abilities, it offers steep terrain to the east, gentle slopes to the west, intermediate terrain through the middle and some of the best bowl skiing in the state.
 Three recently completed base villages have quickly redefined the Copper experience.
 A new kids-only base lodge — The Schoolhouse — has transformed the Union Creek base area, as have Copper Springs Lodge and the Copper Station base lodge in the East Village.
 And, completed last season, The New Village at Copper is alive and well, offering a Copper experience like never before.
 Five new buildings possessing a variety of lodging opportunities, restaurants, bars and shops now sit at the base of the mountain.